Procurement Executive

 Expected pricing or budget constraints

-Q2.
-What do you know about Ariba, how ariba is different from other Procurement Tools.?
+Q. What do you know about Ariba, and how does it differ from other Procurement Tools?

 Ariba is a procurement tool that offers a comprehensive suite of solutions for procurement processes.